johnno1962/Remote/README.md

 ### Limitations

-Since iOS 10 Remote has required an initial tap event from the deivce so it can use this to forge subseqeunt events - then you have control.

 Remote uses [UIWindow.layer renderInContext:] so most activity on the device is captured including the keyboard but excepting video replay and openGL layers.
 UIAlertView prompts are also not captured as they seem to render outside the window hierarchy.
 Finally, UIDatePickers are not rendered correctly at all although they will respond to events.
 To preserve network bandwidth to the device animations are not played.

+Remote performs better with swipe events if you make an initial tap on the device.

 Please note: for some reason it takes about a minute before Xcode will accept remote connections on it's server socket (firewall complications?).
 After restarting Xcode